 When they do (see replies above) they end up with a Jesus who is fantasy blend of Dorothy Day, Ghandi, Mr. Rogers and a Democrat with a Jesus bleeding heart – an ends-justifies-the-means person.
 In other words, they end up not with a literal historical Jesus, but rather a figurative Jesus and one disposed to making you and your world feel good about doting on yourself.
 And, if you can get other people to dish out love and charity and “understanding” and, most importantly, cash, then you have done right by pseudo-Jesus.

-Without making this post too long, here are some of my quick replies.
+Without making this post too long, here are some of my quick replies to the above points.
 Feel welcome to add yours in the comment section below.

 - The plea bargaining “God is Love” defense is foiled when you define love, not in terms of codependence and sexuality, but as desiring the ultimate good for another.
 This of course leads to a definition of what is good.
 I reply with Jesus’s request of the Father, “Set them apart for yourself in the truth; your word is truth.”
 (John 17:17)